Naru-kami/EditImageUploads/Readme.md

 Adds an option to edit images before sending.
 Also adds an option to edit sent images and upload into the currently selected channel.

+If you find yourself having performance issues, try lowering or turning off the image smoothing in the setting (bottom right in the modal).

 Supporting modes:
 - <kbd>D</kbd>/<kbd>B</kbd> Drawing
 - <kbd>E</kbd> Eraser